ohSystemmm/ohSystemmm/README.md

 <div align="left">
 	<h2>Introduction</h2>
 </div>
 <p align="left">Hello, I'm ohSystemmm, a 17-year-old computer science student passionate about technology.
 I’m eager to deepen my knowledge of programming languages, and GNU/Linux is my primary operating system.
 And yes, in case you didn't know, I'm one of those "annoying" Arch and Gentoo users (<strong>Arch 'n Gentoo BTW</strong>).
-I often work on projects and I'm always open to new ones.
-Outside of my studies, I stay active with sports like swimming and skiing.</p>
+For my second OS, I use Gentoo Linux, embracing its flexibility and customization to fuel my technical curiosity.
+I often work on projects and I'm always open to new ones. </p>
+<p>Outside of my studies, I stay active with sports like swimming and skiing.
+I'm also deeply passionate about road and gravel biking, always looking for new routes and adventures on two wheels.</p>

 <div align="center">
 	<img src="assets/ArchLinux.png" alt="Arch Linux Logo" width="100" height="100" />